<img alt="" src="https://secure.wauk1care.com/164394.png" style="display:none;">

 4. Being Supported by Your Mentor

 At any point in these initial steps or those in the future, having someone with a lot of experience under their belt is helpful.
 For the team and myself, that was Danny Crone, nFocus' Technical Director.
-The team would have a daily meeting at the start of the day with him to talk about what we had achieved the previous day, along with any problems or questions we might have.
+The team would have a daily meeting at the start of the day with him, to talk about what we had achieved the previous day, along with any problems or questions we might have.
 When we began the project, we had not started a project from scratch before and therefore needed his guidance when we hit problems.

 As test creation progressed, before a test would be added to the pipeline, I would ask Danny to cast his more experienced tester’s eye over for review and feedback.
 If there were improvements to be made, he would let me know, and I would then work on them and show him the changes that had been made.

 Being able to get advice was extremely useful, as I had only been professionally coding for around a year at the start of the project.
-Therefore, having someone who knew so much about testing and coding not only helped with my skill development, helped me with obstacles I came across, and made me feel more confident in my place on the team.
+Therefore, having someone who knew so much about testing and coding not only helped with my skill development, it also helped me with obstacles I came across, and made me feel more confident in my place on the team.

 As time went on, I found myself gaining even more confidence in myself and my work and would rarely need help and instead just reported on my progress.
 Being able to do more and more by myself made me feel proud because I was for the most part the only one working on big sections of the site as well as the acceptance environment, which behaved quite differently to the test environment as well as needing its own pipeline.